Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 You can provide edit access to phone numbers or home addresses for self-service of address changes and emergency notification destinations.

-You can allow a user to disable their own account if that is something people do.
+You can allow a user to disable their own account if desired.